 Apparently, I accidentally caused a bit of a scene after leaving.
 Family members asked where I was, other folks saw me crying on the way to my dad’s car.
 I thought I had done a good job of sleuthing away, but, well, let’s just say I’ve never been good at the French Leave.

 Later that evening, my mom came home.
 I popped into her office to ask a question – and it devolved into a screaming match.
 It started off innocently with a, “Why did you leave early and cause a scene?” and slowly moved into screaming about Mormon doctrine.
-I pointed out the power structure and treatment of men vs women in the church, the lack of equality, the gaping holes and inconsistencies in Mormon doctrine, the shit work women got, etc. My mom didn’t agree, to say the least.
+I pointed out the power structure and treatment of men vs women in the church, the lack of equality, the gaping holes and inconsistencies in Mormon doctrine, the crap work women got, etc. My mom didn’t agree, to say the least.

 [[Aside: This is where it gets difficult.
 Currently, I’m incredibly close to my mom.
 We’ve worked through these issues, and I don’t want to drag her through the muck of telling people how this went down.
 But during this time period, we could barely be in the same room without ending up at each other’s throats.]]